This post is also available in: Spanish

 - Superior grid engineering with excellent fault handling

-- Easy to configure and re-use modeling workflows
+- Easy to configure and re-use modeling workflows that support automation

 - Volumetrics – simple and accurate